CordiiT14/edinburgh_literary_companion/README.md

 ### Extensions
-Users can select locations and get route from one to another location / potentially create walking tour of a selection of locations
+- Users can select locations and get route from one to another location / potentially create walking tour of a selection of locations
-Users get recommendations of Edinburgh based books User can see details about the books (ratings/reviews) and add to a TBR(to be read) list Api with Edinburgh Literary Location data
+ -Users get recommendations of Edinburgh based books
+- User can see details about the books (ratings/reviews) and add to a TBR(to be read) list
+- Api with Edinburgh Literary Location data